 Read for Today: Wegner, chs.
 6; Arnold, pp. 8–9.

-Online Resources: medieval scribes often practiced a form of recycling, scraping off the ink on a manuscript and reusing it by writing a new text upon it.
+Online Resources: Medieval scribes often practiced a form of recycling: scraping off the ink on a manuscript and reusing it by writing a new text upon it.
 Such manuscripts are called palimpsests.
-For a look at how to recover the original text on a palimpsest, read this article on Codex Zacynthius, which features a sixth/seventh-century copy of Luke under a thirteenth-century text.
-Be sure to scroll down to the bottom of the page for an informative video.
+For a look at how to recover the original text on a palimpsest, watch this video on recovering the undertext of the Codex Zacynthius, which features a sixth/seventh-century copy of Luke under a thirteenth-century text.

 Read for Today: Wegner, chs.
 7–10.